barteqcz/Android-debloater/README.md

 # HyperOS-debloater

 ### About
-This is a simple script, written in Python, which is supposed to safely remove bloatware from Xiaomi MIUI ROM using `adb`.
+This is a simple script, written in Python, which is supposed to safely remove bloatware from Xiaomi's HyperOS ROM using `adb`.

 ### Important notice
 I do not assume responsibility for any side effects resulting from the app.
 While it is designed to perform all functions safely and enables the removal of only a minimal portion of packages generally recognized as safe to delete, I cannot guarantee how a device will respond.